 • stress.

-• manifestations of pulmonary embolism in those patients who have thrombophlebitis of the lower extremities and small pelvis.
+• manifestations of pulmonary embolism in those patients who have thrombophlebitis of the lower extremities and pelvis.

 Symptoms

-If the size of the defect is small, from two to three mm, there is no particular reason to worry, as this is a common situation for a small child.
+If the size of the defect is small, from two to three mm, there is no particular reason to worry, since this is a common situation for a small child.
 Therefore, there are no special manifestations.

 • frequent colds, bronchitis, pulmonary inflammation;